TeamOpenSmartGlasses/SmartGlassesManager/README.md

 ```
 3. Run the android_smart_phone/mobile_compute_app on any modern-ish Android smart phone (a good CPU/GPU is reccomended for MediaPipe graph) that can make a WiFi hotspot.

-## TODO

-x - clean code so it's modular
-x - provide interface that always pushes the latest live captions
-x - make server in python that will connect to the Android Vuzix WearableAI server
-x - System.out log the closed captions in vuzix blade
-x - make GUI in vuzix blade to display the captions
-- get running on pocket worn SBC with bluetooth headset microphone and speaker
-- add VAD so we don't waste our time, bandwidth, and money transcriving non-speech
-    - Google webRTC VAD is one of the best and well supported for python 4 : https://github.com/wiseman/py-webrtcvad

-## Improve
--get good open source TTS running
-    -coqui tts works great but can we get it running in a script real time on the GPU?
-    -other faster option?

 ## Demo

 1. Install `scrcpy`: https://github.com/Genymobile/scrcpy